braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/key_value_pairs.md

 Use key-value pairs to add structured metadata to messages.
 These extra data payloads can enrich messages with additional contextual information that can influence how a message is rendered or processed.

-Because data in key-value pairs is metadata, this data isn't necessarily visible to the recipient, but can be used by your connected systems or processes to customize message handling.
+Because key-value pairs are metadata, this data isn't necessarily visible to the recipient, but can be used by your connected systems or processes to customize message handling.

 Each pair consists of: